fullylegit/ja3/README.md

    - Alternatively Ubuntu users can install a compatible library by running `apt install lua-md5`

 ## Usage
-In Wireshark, for TLS or SSL packets, this plugin will display addinitional information.
+In Wireshark, for TLS or SSL packets, this plugin will display additional information.
 JA3 information in form of full info and MD5-hash for client handshake packets.
 JA3S information will be displayed for server hello packets.